What is Listed Security?

 #3 – Derivatives

 Derivatives are securities that derive their value from an underlying security.
-There are several kinds of derivatives like Options, Swaps, Forwards and Futures.
+There are several types of derivatives like Options, Swaps in finance, Forwards and Futures.
 Options and Futures are mostly exchange-traded.

 ABC Company is trading at $5, what will happen to the call option if the price of ABC Company increases to $10.
 The strike price of the call option is $8